pelicanmapping/rocky/README.md

 ```
 That will download and build all the dependencies (takes a while) and generate your CMake project and Visual Studio solution file.

 If you would rather not use vcpkg, you can build and install the [dependencies](#acknowledgements) yourself, or use your favorite package manager (like `apt` on Linux).
-We also provide a `bootstream-vcpkg.sh` script for Linux.
+We also provide a `bootstrap-vcpkg.sh` script for Linux.

 > *Note: Rocky requires Vulkan SDK 1.3.268 or newer.*